Support for Students in the Issaquah & Sammamish Areas

 KCLS Digital Navigators: Learn computer skills and internet basics.
 Get help finding low-cost broadband and devices.
 Meet with one of our staff members online or by phone.
 Do you need a computer or new or better Internet access at home?
 Digital Navigators can help you find low-cost options.
 Digital Navigators can also help you find resources to learn basic computer and internet skills.
 Make an appointment online.
 Or, call our help line, Ask KCLS, at (800) 462-9600

 The Affordable Connectivity Program (ACP) is a U.S. government program run by the Federal Communications Commission (FCC) program to help low-income households pay for internet service and connected devices like a laptop or tablet.
-The Affordable Connectivity Program is currently set to wind down in May.
+Due to a lack of additional funding from Congress, the ACP stopped accepting new applications as of February 7, 2024.
+The last fully funded month of the program is April 2024.
 More than 77,000 households in King County could see their internet bills go up in May when the federal ACP runs out of money.
 Households have options for continuing service and switching plans, but must communicate with their internet provider to choose and confirm a continuing internet service plan and costs when the discount ends…or to ensure they end their service plan with a company if they want to.
 For more information, What low-income users of the Affordable Connectivity Program need to know and do when the discount ends.

 HCA Lifeline Phone Services